Our goal is to create the program that best supports your goals and vision.

 Kardon Center for Arts Therapy

-Creative Arts Therapy is a form of non-verbal psychotherapy using the senses to open new channels of communication between a client and their therapists, families, and communities.
+Creative Arts Therapy is a form of non-verbal psychotherapy using the senses to open new channels of communication between participants and their therapists, families, and communities.
 Participants explore personal feelings through music, art, and movement.
-These sessions lead to improved self-esteem, personal insight, coping, and relaxation skills.
-Our therapists hold degrees in their artistic discipline and have been trained in counseling, psychology and human behavior studies.
+Creative Arts Therapy uses the arts in order to achieve therapeutic goals.